No links available

 Any personal and sensitive information collected is stored on servers in Australia.
 Edna Training College does not retain any personal and sensitive information collected on servers overseas.
 We take steps to protect personal information from misuse, interference and loss, and from unauthorised access, modification or disclosure of the information.

 Edna Training College have systems and an internal network which is protected from unauthorised access and minimise the risk of unauthorised access.
-Data transferred over the internet through Edna Training College’s website, Learning Management System, and Our Student Management System is protected by a Secure Socket Level protocol (SSL).
-Access to our website, Learning Management System and Our Student Management System is protected through user log-on and password, and assignment of user access privileges.
+Data transferred over the internet through Edna Training College’s website, online learning platform, and the Student Management System is protected by a Secure Socket Level protocol (SSL).
+Access to our website, online learning platform and the Student Management System is protected through user log-on and password, and assignment of user access privileges.

-Edna Training College retains personal information for a period of 30-years (only applicable to students who undertake nationally recognised training with us), when personal information is no longer necessary for our business operations.
+Edna Training College retains personal information for a period of 30-years when personal information is no longer necessary for our business operations.
 Where it is lawful to do so, Edna Training College will destroy the information by permanently deleting the relevant electronic files.

 Direct Marketing